What is Diabetic Peripheral Neuropathy?1

 Diabetes makes your blood sugar level higher than normal.
 High blood sugar levels can damage the nerves in your body.
-When diabetes damages the nerves, it’s called diabetic neuropathy (DN).
+When diabetes damages the nerves, it’s called diabetic peripheral neuropathy (DPN).

 Neuropathy is one of the most common and troublesome complications of diabetes, and the number of people afflicted is likely to increase steadily as the incidence of diabetes in the developed world rises.
 Diabetic neuropathy makes your nerves less effective, so they can’t carry messages to the brain and other parts of your body.
 Diabetic neuropathy can affect your ability to feel sensation in different parts of your body, especially your feet and toes.

 People with diabetes can develop nerve problems at any time.
 Significant clinical neuropathy can develop within the first 10 years after diagnosis of diabetes and the risk of developing neuropathy increases the longer a person has diabetes.
 Some recent studies have reported that an estimated 50% to 90% of patients with diabetes have DN depending on the criteria used for diagnosis.

 The financial cost to society is considerable, indicated by the fact that 20% of hospital admissions among diabetes patients in the U.S. are for foot problems.While diabetic neuropathy is present in more than half of individuals afflicted with diabetes, painful diabetic neuropathy (DPNP) affects approximately 30% of patients with DN.
 Diabetic neuropathy has a tremendous impact on quality of life, sleep disruption, impaired activities of daily living, imbalance and instability of gait with increased fall risk and psychosocial disorders.